 Staff are made aware that the key message in their role is to recognise that ‘It could Happen Here’ and they are made aware and reminded of the protocols to follow should they have a concern about a child’s safety or well-being.
 The school takes the well -being of the students very seriously.
 Where relevant, the school works closely with outside agencies, but recognises that as access to such support continues to diminish, the school has a vital role to play in aiming to ensure that vulnerable young people are appropriately supported.

-We have a strong pastoral system; there are four members of staff fully trained as Designated Safeguarding Leads.
-The DSL and the Headteacher are members of the Senior Leadership Team, and there are 2 other Deputy DSLs ( non- teaching members of staff) , to ensure that there is always someone available to respond to concerns.
+We have a strong pastoral system; there are three members of staff fully trained as Designated Safeguarding Leads.
+The DSL and the Headteacher are members of the Senior Leadership Team, and 1 other Deputy DSL ( non- teaching members of staff) , to ensure that there is always someone available to respond to concerns.

 Students are encouraged to be aware of and adopt British Values, to respect themselves and each other, and to keep themselves and each other safe, including online.